 Dependence on information technology systems may render the business at risk for potential cyber security breaches.
 Possible impacts of a cyber security incident may include and is not limited to compromising of confidential customer or employee information, unauthorized access to proprietary or sensitive information, destruction or corruption of data, lost revenue due to disruption of activities, incurring of remediation costs, litigation, fines and liability related to privacy and information security law non-compliance, reputational harm, diminished competitive advantage and negative impact on future opportunities.
-Such inherent cyber security risks may be reduced but not completely eliminated through the use of a multi-layered defence approach that includes and is not limited to training individuals, implementing secure processes (e.g. access management reviews, use of secured passwords, etc.) and technology (e.g. intrusion prevention and detection systems, firewalls, anti-virus and encryption).
+Such inherent cyber security risks may be reduced but not completely eliminated through the use of multi-layered defences that includes and is not limited to training individuals, implementing security processes and technology.